Decorating a luxurious HGTV or Pinterest-worthy home can be expensive!

 Despite how much money you invest in your home, if it’s cluttered it’ll make you and your guests feel uncomfortable.

 Every designer luxury home, showcase spotless rooms free of clutter.
-In fact, research shows that too much clutter in your home can lead to feelings of depression.
+Research shows that too much clutter in your home can lead to feelings of depression.

 And these feelings of depression can lead to more clutter, and it becomes a vicious cycle.